-- (a) a non-originating material provided for in Chapter 4 of the Harmonized System, or a non-originating dairy preparation containing over 10 percent by weight of milk solids provided for in subheadings 1901.90 or 2106.90, that is used in the production of a good provided for in Chapter 4 of the Harmonized System; - (b) a non-originating material provided for in Chapter 4 of the Harmonized System, or a non-originating dairy preparation containing over 10 percent by weight of milk solids provided for in subheading 1901.90, that is used in the production of the following goods: infant preparations containing over 10 percent in weight of milk solids provided for in subheading 1901.10; mixes and doughs, containing over 25 percent by weight of butterfat, not put up for retail sale, provided for in subheading 1901.20; dairy preparations containing over 10 percent by weight of milk solids, provided for in subheading 1901.90 or 2106.90; heading 2105; beverages containing milk provided for in subheading 2202.90; or animal feeds containing over 10 percent by weight of milk solids provided for in subheading 2309.90; - (c) a non-originating material provided for in heading 08.05 or subheadings 2009.11 through 2009.39 that is used in the production of a good provided for in subheadings 2009.11 through 2009.39, or in fruit or vegetable juice of any single fruit or vegetable, fortified with minerals or vitamins, concentrated or unconcentrated, provided for in subheadings 2106.90 or 2202.90; - (d) a non-originating material provided for in heading 09.01 or 21.01, that is used in the production of a good provided for in headings 09.01 or 21.01; - (e) a non-originating material provided for in Chapter 15 of the Harmonized System that is used in the production of a good provided for in heading 15.01 through 15.08, and heading 15.11 through 15.15; - (f) a non-originating material provided for in heading 17.01 that is used in the production of a good provided for in headings 17.01 through 17.03; - (g) a non-originating material provided for in Chapter 17 of the Harmonized System that is used in the production of a good provided for in subheading 1806.10; - (h) except as provided under subparagraphs (a) through (g) and in the specific rules of origin under Annex 4.1, a non-originating material used in the production of a good provided for in Chapters 1 through 24 of the Harmonized System unless the nonoriginating material is provided for in a different subheading than the good for which origin is being determined.
+- (a) a non-originating material provided for in Chapter 4 of the Harmonized System, or a non-originating dairy preparation containing over 10 percent by weight of milk solids provided for in subheadings 1901.90 or 2106.90, that is used in the production of a good provided for in Chapter 4 of the Harmonized System; - (b) a non-originating material provided for in Chapter 4 of the Harmonized System, or a non-originating dairy preparation containing over 10 percent by weight of milk solids provided for in subheading 1901.90, that is used in the production of the following goods: infant preparations containing over 10 percent in weight of milk solids provided for in subheading 1901.10; mixes and doughs, containing over 25 percent by weight of butterfat, not put up for retail sale, provided for in subheading 1901.20; dairy preparations containing over 10 percent by weight of milk solids, provided for in subheadings 1901.90 or 2106.90; heading 2105; beverages containing milk provided for in subheading 2202.90; or animal feeds containing over 10 percent by weight of milk solids provided for in subheading 2309.90; - (c) a non-originating material provided for in heading 0805 or subheadings 2009.11 through 2009.39 that is used in the production of a good provided for in subheadings 2009.11 through 2009.39, or in fruit or vegetable juice of any single fruit or vegetable, fortified with minerals or vitamins, concentrated or unconcentrated, provided for in subheadings 2106.90 or 2202.90; - (d) a non-originating material provided for in heading 0901 or 2101, that is used in the production of a good provided for in headings 0901 or 2101; - (e) a non-originating material provided for in heading 1006 that is used in the production of a good provided for in headings 1102 or 1103 or subheading 1904.90; - (f) a non-originating material provided for in Chapter 15 of the Harmonized System that is used in the production of a good provided for in Chapter 15 of the Harmonized System; - (g) a non-originating material provided for in heading 1701 that is used in the production of a good provided for in headings 1701 through 1703.

-(i) a non-originating textile or apparel good, as defined in the Annex to the WTO Agreement on Textiles and Clothing, except those textile and apparel goods listed in Annex 3.1 of the Agreement.
+- (h) a non-originating material provided for in Chapter 17 of the Harmonized System that is used in the production of a good provided for in subheading 1806.10; or - (i) except as provided under subparagraphs (a) through (h) and in the specific rules of origin under Annex 4.1, a non-originating material used in the production of a good provided for in Chapters 1 through 24 of the Harmonized System unless the non-originating material is provided for in a different subheading than the good for which origin is being determined. - (j) a non-originating textile or apparel good, as defined in the Annex to the WTO Agreement on Textiles and Clothing.